 Unit Code HSS/ N 2308 Unit Title (Task) Manage Allergic Reaction Description This OS unit is about the recognition and treatment of emergencies related to Allergies.
 It also shares permissible and appropriate emergency medical service procedures that may be rendered by EMT for patients suffering from an allergic reaction.
-Scope This unit/task covers the following: Identifying allergic reactions, Managing patients with allergic reactions, Following the prescribed procedures and steps involved in treating or managing an allergic reaction Performance Criteria (PC) w.r.t.
+Scope This unit/task covers the following: • Identifying allergic reactions, Managing patients with allergic reactions, Following the prescribed procedures and steps involved in treating or managing an allergic reaction Performance Criteria (F PC) w.r.t.
 The Scope Element Performance Criteria To be competent, the user/individual on the job must be able to: PC1.
 Recognise the patient experiencing an allergic reaction PC2.
 Perform the emergency medical care of the patient with an allergic reaction PC3.
 Establish the relationship between the patient with an allergic reaction and airway management PC4.
 Recognise the mechanisms of allergic response and the implications for airway management PC5.
 State the generic and trade names, medication forms, dose, administration, action, and contraindications for the epinephrine auto-injector PC6.
 Administer treatment appropriately in case of not having access to epinephrine auto-injectors PC7.
 Evaluate the need for medical emergency medical care for the patient with an allergic reaction PC8.
-Differentiate between the general category of those patients having an allergic reaction and those patients having a severe allergic reaction, requiring immediate medical care including immediate use of epinephrine auto-injector Knowledge and Unde erstanding (K) A. Organisational The user/individual on the job needs to know and understand: Context (Knowledge of the Healthcare provider/ Organisation and its processes) KA1.
+Differentiate between the general category of those patients having an allergic reaction and those patients having a severe allergic reaction, requiring immediate medical care including immediate use of epinephrine auto-injector A. Organisational Context (Knowledge of the Healthcare provider/ Organisation and The user/individual on the job needs to know and understand: KA1.
 Relevant legislation, standards, policies, and procedure followed by hospital for managing the allergic reactions KA2.
 How to perform the different procedures needed for managing allergic reactions KA3.
 The significance of each procedure in patient management KA4.
 How to engage with the medical officer for support in case the situation is